thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 # Applications of Monty

-## Can Monty be used for a scientific problem, like mapping the genetic sequence of a protein to its 3D structure?
+## Can Monty be Used for a Scientific Problem, Like Mapping the Genetic Sequence of a Protein to its 3D Structure?

 This depends a lot on how data is available.
 Given a static dataset of genetic sequences and their mapping onto the 3D structures of their proteins, Monty is not going to work well, while this is where a function-approximation algorithm like deep-learning can excel.

 Where Monty would eventually shine is when it is able to control experimental devices that allow it to further probe information about the world, i.e. a sensorimotor environment.
 For exampple, Monty might have some hypotheses about a structure, and want to test these through various experiments, probing the space in which it is uncertain.
 We embed representations in 3D coordinates that can take on any kind of graph structure necessary which is <= 3D space (strings, graphs defined by edges, or 3D point-clouds), so in theory these kinds of entities can all be represented.

 How Monty would *learn* to generalize a mapping between these levels of representations remains outstanding, and relates to how Monty can learn a mapping between different spaces (e.g. meeting a new family, and mapping these people onto an abstract family-tree structure).
 We are still figuring out exactly how this would work in a simpler case like the family-tree.
 In the protein case, the rules are much more complex, and so learning this is definitely not something that Monty can do now.
 However, just like a human scientist, the ultimate aim would be for Monty to learn to do this mapping based on a causal understanding of the world, informed by the above mentioned experiments, and in contrast to an end-to-end black-box function approximator.

+You can also read more about [applications of Monty under the suggested criteria](../overview/application-criteria).